 Perfect for safer running soundtracks in urban spaces

-Designed for working out, the new generation of wireless AfterShokz IP55 sweat-resistant bone-conduction headphones weigh in at 30g, that’s around 20% lighter than the original Trekz Titanium – because every gram counts when you’re gunning for a PB.
+Designed exclusively for working out, the new generation of wireless AfterShokz IP55 sweat-resistant bone-conduction headphones weighs in at just 30g, that’s about 20% lighter than the original Trekz Titanium – because every gram counts when you’re shooting for a PB.

-Perfect for running, no wires mean no knocking your earbuds out with every arm swing, six hours of music and calls from a 90-minute full charge means they’ll see you through a marathon with change.
+Ideal for running, no wires means no pulling your earbuds out with every arm swing, six hours of music and calls from a 90-minute full charge means they’ll see you through a marathon with time to spare.

 Other useful improvements include dual noise cancelling mics so you can actually take that call while you’re on the run (as long as you can breathe) and redesigned bone transducers that deliver more bass, one of our biggest bugbears with previous AfterShokz.
 The pause button has been overhauled to be easier to tap too... in short, this is a brilliant upgrade.